stungeye/Applied-Math-For-Games-1/docs/03-fetching-data/feteching-data.md

 ---
-title: Dynamic Content with AJAX
+title: Fetching Data
-nav_order: 9
+nav_order: 5
 ---

 <!-- prettier-ignore-start -->

-# Dynamic Content with AJAX
+# Fetching Data with the Fetch API
 {: .no_toc }

 In this module we'll explore a client-side Javascript technique called AJAX that allows us to make our applications more dynamic by fetching data directly from an URL or an API.